 Post-traumatic headaches can also develop months after the original head injury, making them difficult to diagnose.
 They can sometimes occur daily and persist for up to 12 months.

 Headaches are often due to changes in hormone levels.
 Migraine may occur around menstruation from changes in estrogen levels.

 Treatment for a menstrual headache is the same as the treatment for migraine without aura.
 Doctors can advise about possible preventive measures, such as:

 - taking a triptan or NSAID around the time of periods

 - alternative oral contraception plans, such as omitting the pill-free break

-- hormone replacement therapy for women undergoing menopause
+- hormone replacement therapy for those undergoing menopause

 There are no cures for hangovers, but it is possible to relieve symptoms by drinking plenty of water and eating sugary foods.
-OTC painkillers may help reduce or stop the headache pain.
+OTC painkillers may help reduce or stop the headache.